MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ### General limitations

 - The Azure DevOps account must be registered to the same user that is using the Fabric workspace.
-- The [authentication method](/azure/active-directory/authentication/concept-authentication-methods-manage#authentication-methods-policy) in Power BI must be compatible with the authentication method in Azure DevOps.
-For example, if Power BI only requires a password, but Azure DevOps requires multi factor authentication, the functionality between the two doesn't work.
+- The [authentication method](/azure/active-directory/authentication/concept-authentication-methods-manage#authentication-methods-policy) in Power BI must be at least as strong as the authentication method for Azure DevOps.
+For example, if Azure DevOps requires multi factor authentication, Power BI needs to require multi factor authentication as well.
 - Direct Query and proxy models aren't supported at this time.
 - Private custom visuals aren't supported.